1996 Alabama Crimson Tide football team: Arkansas

 A defensive struggle goes the Crimson Tide way as they avenge their loss of a year ago to Arkansas.

 Kentucky

 Former Alabama coach Bill Curry returned to Tuscaloosa for the first time since leaving Alabama for Kentucky in 1989.
 Despite being heavy underdogs, Curry's Wildcats forced a 7-7 tie at halftime which brought a chorus of boos from the homecoming crowd.
 The Crimson Tide then would use a 28 point third quarter to beat Kentucky.

-North Carolina State
+NC State

 Despite giving up a season high 418 yards of offense, The Crimson Tide survived on the road to stay undefeated.

 Ole Miss

 The Crimson Tide put its most complete game together to date in 1996 to roll to a shutout win of Ole Miss.

 Tennessee

 Tennessee used 14 unanswered points in the 4th quarter to beat Alabama for the second year in a row and for the first time in Knoxville since 1984.